 - Being overweight (obesity).

-- Increasing age (a disc is more likely to develop a weakness with increasing age).
+- Increasing age (a disc is more likely to develop a weakness as we become older).

 The pain is often severe and usually comes on suddenly.
-The pain is usually eased by lying down flat and is often made worse if you move your back, cough or sneeze.
+The pain is usually eased by lying still and is often made worse if you move your back, cough or sneeze.

 Nerve root pain (usually sciatica)

 Nerve root pain is pain that occurs because a nerve coming from the spinal cord is pressed on (trapped) by a 'slipped' (prolapsed) disc, or is irritated by the inflammation caused by the prolapsed disc.
-Although the problem is in the back, you feel pain along the course of the nerve in addition to back pain.
-Therefore, you may feel pain down a leg to the calf or foot.
+Although the problem is in the back, you feel pain anywhere along the course of the nerve in addition to back pain.
+Therefore, you may feel pain below your knee as far as your calf or foot.
 Nerve root pain can range from mild to severe but it is often worse than the back pain.
+People often describe nerve root pain as a burning pain.
 With a prolapsed disc, the sciatic nerve is the most commonly affected nerve.
 (The term sciatica means nerve root pain of the sciatic nerve.)
 The sciatic nerve is a large nerve that is made up from several smaller nerves that come out from the spinal cord in the lower back.
 It travels deep inside the buttock and down the back of the leg.
 There is a sciatic nerve for each leg.

 Other nerve root symptoms